Data protection

 The operating company of Xing is XING SE, Dammtorstraße 30, 20354 Hamburg, Germany.

-Each time one of the individual pages of this website, which is operated by the controller and on which a Xing component (Xing plug-in) has been integrated, is accessed, the Internet browser on the information technology system of the data subject is automatically prompted by the respective Xing component to download a display of the corresponding Xing component from Xing.
-Further information about the Xing plug-in can be found at https://dev.xing.com/plugins.
-As part of this technical process, Xing receives information about which specific subpage of our website was visited by the data subject.
+Each time a user accesses one of the individual pages of this website, which is operated by the data controller and on which a Xing component (Xing plug-in) has been integrated, the Xing component automatically prompts the web browser on the user's information technology system to download a representation of the corresponding Xing component from Xing.
+Further information about Xing plug-ins can be found at https://dev.xing.com/plugins.
+As part of this technical process, Xing receives information about which specific subpage of our website the user is visiting.

 16. LEGAL BASIS FOR PROCESSING

-Art.
-6 I lit. a GDPR serves as the legal basis for our company for processing operations for which we obtain consent for a specific processing purpose.
-If the processing of personal data is necessary to fulfill a contract to which the data subject is a party, as is the case, for example, with processing operations necessary for the delivery of goods or the provision of other services or consideration, the processing is based on Art.
-6 I lit. b GDPR.
-The same applies to processing operations that are necessary to carry out pre-contractual measures, for example in cases of inquiries about our products or services.
-If our company is subject to a legal obligation which requires the processing of personal data, such as for the fulfillment of tax obligations, the processing is based on Art.
-6 I lit. c GDPR.
+Article 6(1)(a) GDPR serves as the legal basis for our company's processing operations where we obtain consent for a specific processing purpose.
+If the processing of personal data is necessary for the performance of a contract to which the data subject is a party, as is the case, for example, with processing operations necessary for the delivery of goods or the provision of other services or consideration, then the processing is based on Article 6(1)(b) GDPR.
+The same applies to such processing operations that are necessary for carrying out pre-contractual measures, such as in cases of inquiries about our products or services.
+If our company is subject to a legal obligation that requires the processing of personal data, such as for the fulfillment of tax obligations, then the processing is based on Article 6(1)(c) GDPR.
 In rare cases, the processing of personal data may be necessary to protect the vital interests of the data subject or another natural person.
-This would be the case, for example, if a visitor were injured in our company and their name, age, health insurance details or other vital information had to be passed on to a doctor, hospital or other third parties.
-In that case, the processing would be based on Art.
-6 I lit. d GDPR.
+This would be the case, for example, if a visitor were injured on our premises and their name, age, health insurance details, or other vital information had to be shared with a doctor, hospital, or other third party.
+In that case, the processing would be based on Article 6(1)(d) GDPR.

-Ultimately, processing operations could be based on Art.
-6 I lit. f GDPR.
-This legal basis is used for processing operations that are not covered by any of the above-mentioned legal grounds if the processing is necessary to protect a legitimate interest of our company or a third party, provided that the interests, fundamental rights and freedoms of the data subject do not override them.
-We are permitted to carry out such processing operations in particular because they were specifically mentioned by the European legislator.
-In this respect, the European legislator took the view that a legitimate interest could be assumed if the data subject is a customer of the controller (Recital 47, Sentence 2 GDPR).
+Finally, processing operations could be based on Article 6(1)(f) GDPR.
+This legal basis applies to processing operations not covered by any of the aforementioned legal bases, if the processing is necessary for the purposes of the legitimate interests pursued by our company or a third party, except where such interests are overridden by the interests or fundamental rights and freedoms of the data subject.
+We are permitted to carry out such processing operations in particular because they have been specifically mentioned by the European legislator.
+The legislator took the view that a legitimate interest could be assumed where the data subject is a client of the controller (Recital 47, second sentence, GDPR).

 20. EXISTENCE OF AUTOMATED DECISION-MAKING